Team Wanderlust | 31 May 2023

 Generally, you can expect lovely weather from Long Island in June.
-The Hudson Valley, especially, turns a lush, deep green, especially striking against a clear blue sky.
-Temperatures of around 20°C to 24°C make strolling through the village of Cold Spring, the arty town of Beacon or hiking Breakneck Ridge a breeze.
+The Hudson Valley turns a lush, deep green that's striking against a clear blue sky.
+For exploring on foot, we suggest strolling through the village of Cold Spring, the arty town of Beacon, or hiking Breakneck Ridge.

 Once you're done, keep going on the train to the very edge of Long Island, and find yourself where the richest of locals 'summer': East Hampton and Montauk.
 Enjoy dreamy, chilled-out beaches and mellow cycling paths, as the best way to get around (if not by car) is by bike.